20 Best Dumbbell Leg Exercises To Build Bigger Legs

 2. Dumbbell Squat

-One benefit the dumbbell squat has over the barbell squat is that you can perform it anywhere, and there’s no need for a spotter.
+One benefit of the dumbbell squat over the barbell squat is that you can perform it anywhere without needing a spotter.

 Dumbbell Squat